thanosan23/Online-Food-Retailer/README.md

 This project is to create an app specifically for farmers, that interfaces with the Data Food Consortium API and will enable farmers to upload their produce ready to be sold through any platform on the network.
-Successful projects have the potential to be maintained and supported in an ongoing way.
-The project that best meets the requirements may be chosen for continued development with support to raise funds for maintenance and future development.
-Requirements
 - The primary user group will be those directly producing food products and wanting to access direct retail.
 These might be farmers, bakers, growers, butchers, jam makers etc etc.
 We’ll call these users Producers.